jackyzha0/quartz/content/notes/governance.md

 ---
 title: "governance"
 aliases:
-tags:
-- blockchain
+tags: blockchain
 ---

 A structure through which a participant or user of a system agrees to use the system

-There are three key elements of governance: Rulers, Rules and Participants.
+There are three key elements of [[governance]]: Rulers, Rules and Participants.
 The rulers set the rules based on the participants goals and needs.

 Governance types:
 - Standard (e.g., corporations, non-profits, partnerships &c)